 MAKING ART IS ADDICTIVE.
 IT HAS TO BE.

-To be an artist one must spend years honing the technical skills of a medium, commit to a considerable investment in a studio, equipment and supplies, and work in solitude for long hours to produce art that may or may not be appreciated by others; all the while holding down a “regular” job for survival.
+To be an artist one must spend years honing a wide variety of technical skills, commit a considerable investment in a studio, equipment and supplies, and work in solitude for long hours to produce art that may or may not be appreciated by others; plus at the same time holding down a “regular” job for survival.

 For the majority of artists the payoff is not financial or even respect within the community.